mrc-ide/VIMC_malaria/README.md

 - Scale_and_plot scales outputs based on World Malaria Report estimates, then plots outputs.

 ### Save input files
-VIMC model inputs are saved locally and not tracked on this repository due to large size and privacy issues.
+VIMC model inputs are saved locally and not tracked on this repository due to large size and data privacy contraints.
 VIMC inputs and site files should be saved under `/src/process_inputs/vimc_inputs` and `/src/process_inputs/site_files`, respectively.
 Contact Lydia for access to these files.

 ### Run process inputs report
 This only needs to be run one time for each country, if VIMC inputs and site files do not change.
+This report pulls in VIMC inputs and site files, reformatting for later use.

 ###  Change input parameters
 The following parameters must be changed for each run:
 * **iso3c:** country/countries you would like to run models for
-- **draw:** parameter draw value for model run.
+- **parameter_draw:** parameter draw value for model run.
 For median parameter values, set to 0.
 - **description:** description of the reason for a certain model run.
 Make sure to change this value for each run, unless you seek to overwrite pre-existing outputs.
 - **quick_run**: Boolean, for whether you would like to run a test model or the full simulation.
 A test model produces outputs with wider age bands and a shorter time horizon (2000-2035), in order to optimize model run time.
 Preferable to set to TRUE when testing models locally, debugging changes, etc.
-* **scenario:** scenario you would like to run models for.
+- **scenario:** scenario you would like to run models for.
 Options:
-    * 'no-vaccination': No vaccines implemented
+    * 'no-vaccination': No vaccines implemented.
-    * 'r3-default': Initial series of R21, based on GAVI forecasts.
     * 'r3-r4-default': Full series of R21 (with booster), based on GAVI forecasts.
-    * 'rts3-bluesky': 90% coverage of initial series of RTS,S for entire modelling period
-    * 'rts3-default': Initial series of RTS,S, based on GAVI forecasts.
     * 'rts3-rts4-bluesky': 90% of full series of RTS,S (90% coverage for entire modelling time period)
+    * 'proxy': proxy routine coverage scenario based on public GAVI estimates of protected children, routine DTP3 coverage, and vaccine choice by country (R21 vs. RTS,S).

 The `make_parameter_map` function will create input parameter data frames (at the site and country level) for all of the sites in the 31 VIMC-modelled countries, as well as each VIMC vaccination scenario.

-### Run process country and scale_and_plot for all countries, parameter draws, and scenarios of interest
+### Run process_country  for all countries, parameter draws, and scenarios of interest
 This reports must be run in chronological order for all of the sites in a country for the vaccine scenario of interest.
-The code to run these reports can be found [here](https://github.com/mrc-ide/VIMC_malaria/blob/main/VIMC_workflow.R#L71-L78).
+The code to run these reports can be found [here](https://github.com/mrc-ide/VIMC_malaria/blob/main/VIMC_workflow.R).
 Note that given long run time, you will likely prefer to launch models on the cluster.
 Ensure orderly2, malariasimulation, dplyr, and data.table are installed in your cluster environment before launching models or they will fail.

 ### Other notes